Hazardous household waste drop off days

 Bring fluids in disposable containers.
 Where possible, please leave the label attached.
 An industrial chemist will be available to assess all hazardous waste and provide expert advice about the safe and correct disposal of any chemicals or hazardous materials you may be unsure about.

-Quantities are limited to 20L of each substance per visit.
 Waste from commercial operators will not be accepted.
 Please transport your hazardous waste safely.

 The following items are accepted every day at Council’s waste management facilities - items must be separated and placed in the designated storage areas within the waste management facility: